Home

 The disaster ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for remark Friday, and Uvalde officers had been stationed outdoors his residence, but they might not say why.
+Arredondo could not be reached for remark Friday, and Uvalde officers have been stationed outdoors his home, however they'd not say why.

-Maria Haberfeld, a professor at John Jay College of Felony Justice in New York, mentioned the police department’s insurance policies, procedures and training will probably be scrutinized to see whether or not the officers on the bottom in Uvalde adopted them.
+Maria Haberfeld, a professor at John Jay Faculty of Criminal Justice in New York, said the police division’s insurance policies, procedures and training can be scrutinized to see whether or not the officers on the bottom in Uvalde adopted them.

-If they did, and criminal prices are still brought, she mentioned it might send a chilling message to police nationwide.
-“Should you comply with your procedures, you’re nonetheless introduced up on costs.
-So what’s the purpose of having procedures?” she said.
+In the event that they did, and prison charges are still brought, she stated it might ship a chilling message to police nationwide.
+“When you follow your procedures, you’re nonetheless brought up on prices.
+So what’s the purpose of getting procedures?” she stated.

-But Jorge Colina, a former Miami police chief, wants to know extra about what was going by the minds of the officers inside the college as the chief informed them to attend in the corridor.
+But Jorge Colina, a former Miami police chief, wants to know more about what was going by means of the minds of the officers inside the school as the chief told them to wait in the hall.

-“Did somebody challenge the choice there?” he mentioned.
-“Did somebody elevate an objection not less than?”
+“Did someone challenge the decision there?” he stated.
+“Did someone elevate an objection no less than?”

 Associated Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; Mike Balsamo in Washington, D.C.; and Jennifer McDermott in Providence, Rhode Island, contributed to this report.